1. PREreview Open Reviewers

 To request our support to run a live-streamed preprint journal club, you can email us at firstname.lastname@example.org.

-We thank the Mozilla Foundation for sponsoring part of the PREreview Open Reviewers program.
+We thank the Mozilla Foundation for sponsoring the PREreview Open Reviewers pilot.
 We also thank the Mozilla Open Leaders community, in particular Abigail Cabunoc-Mayes and Chad Sansing for pioneering a completely online and interactive program that empowered people to be leaders in their communities from all over the world, and that provided us with the skills and inspiration to build our own peer review mentoring program.

 We thank Drs.
 Emmy Tsang, Yo Yehudi, and Julia Lawndes for advising us on how to frame and organize a spin-off of the Mozilla Open Leaders, adapting it to our needs and those of the communities we want to serve.